dharmjit/copyimage-controller/README.md

 - Update code with your settings
   - Update Makefile with your Docker Repository
     - IMG ?= {your_repo_name}/copyimage-controller:latest
-  - Update Secret `dockersecret` defined in `config/manager/manager.yaml` with base64 values applicable for your repo
+  - Update Secret `dockersecret` defined in `config/manager/manager.yaml` with base64 values applicable for you

 - Setup Local Dev cluster
     - kind [kind](https://kind.sigs.k8s.io/)